pangxueyu233/A-synergistic-histone-and-DNA-hypomethylation-in-small-cell-lung-cancer/README.md

 # **All processed data files should be used in our paper**

 In our paper, we used bulk omics data to deeply illustrate academic principles about SCLC metastasis, including bulk RNA-seq, bulk ATAC-seq and bulk WGBS-seq.
 To increase the reproducibility, we would like to share all processed files that you could download from GEO and figshare.The detail information of each processed file were displayed by tree map.
 And analysis codes of bulk omics data were recorded and collected that would help you understand how’s the processed files meaning and how’s them could be used in your study.

+And you could get the access of these processed data files by clicking [here](https://figshare.com/account/projects/92384/articles/13206338).

 Overview of All processed  files and modified codes